As humans, we’re creatures of habit and routine. But while some habits are good for us, others can negatively impact our mental and physical health.

 For instance, if you’re looking to be more active, then surrounding yourself with people with similar fitness goals and interests can help you to stay on track, and make repeating these behaviours easier.
 You could even buddy up with a friend or family member, and commit to motivating one another to exercise on certain days every week.

-While it’s not always possible to avoid people who have habits that you’re trying to give up, it can sometimes help to let them know what your own goals are, so that they can help you by avoiding doing anything that might tempt you to join in – like offering you a cigarette or smoking around you.
+While it’s not always possible to avoid people who have habits that you’re trying to give up, it can sometimes help to let them know what your own goals are, so that they can avoid doing anything that might trigger you – like offering you a cigarette or smoking around you.

 6. Remind yourself that habits are learned behaviours, which can be changed at any time

 It’s easy to see breaking a negative habit or developing a new, positive habit as a journey to becoming a new person entirely.
-This can sometimes add a lot of pressure to the process, which can hinder your progress.
+This can sometimes add pressure to the process, which can hinder your progress.

-For example, if you’re trying to give up smoking, then it’s a case of returning to being a non-smoker (which you’ll have been at some point in your life), not of becoming a different person.
+For example, if you’re trying to give up smoking, then it’s a case of returning to being a non-smoker (which you’ll have been at some point in your life).
 While this is often easier said than done, it can be comforting to remind yourself that you know you can live without certain behaviours, because you’ve done so in the past.

 When it comes to forming new, helpful habits, it can be useful to view the process as simply expanding or adding to all the positive habits that you already have – no matter how large or small these are.